apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 > **SEO is driven by content!
 Website developers give you a framework to publish content not the content itself.**

 Owner has to create great content to optimize SEO.
-[Wordpress](https://wordpress.org/) (or any other website builders) does not give you "SEO", the content you publish on wordpress gives you SEO.
-Why would you ask a web developer/design agency to do this - go to marketing consultancy.
+[Wordpress](https://wordpress.org/) (or any website builder) does not give you "SEO", the content you publish gives you SEO.
+Why would you ask a web developer/design agency to do this - go to marketing agency.

 ## What is SEO?